 The Democratic Services Team actively participate in other officer networks which assist in developing good practice, sharing information and facilitating the effective provision of support to the Elected Members of Cardiff.
-These include: the National Scrutiny Network, South East Wales Scrutiny Officer Network, Association of Democratic Services Officers and the Association of Electoral Administrators.
+These include: the National Scrutiny Network,

+South East Wales Scrutiny Officer Network and the Association of Democratic Services Officers.
 Details of these networks can be seen at Appendix C.